sarabbafrani/gfw_resist_tcp_proxy/README.md

 <img src="/slide1.png?raw=true" width="800" >
 <br><br>

+# how important is it?
+- it bypass ip blockage, so it bypass principal core of filtering
+- it change the paradigm of anti-censorship from "hiding traffic" / "escaping from blockage" to "drilling whatever blocked"
+- what more can a censorman do after detecting a VPN, beside blocking ip?
+- similar to [fragment that bypass SNI](https://github.com/GFW-knocker/gfw_resist_tls_proxy) , it operate at the lower network layer
+- no matter which protocol used at upper level, it can drill everything, even blocked port

 # can GFW block tcp violation method?
+- this method is not based on a bug nor a protocol at application layer
-- this method operate on lower layer of network (transport and ip layer)
+- it operate on lowest possible layer of network (transport and ip layer)
 - need lots of dedicated Hardware to fight with (not achievable in software)
 - we use TCP ACK/PUSH packets which is 100000X more frequent than SYN
 - they have large list of blocked ip that want to drop
-- they cant hold & check every single packet in high speed traffic. (unless with a million dollar HW investment)
+- they simply cant hold & check every single packet in high speed traffic. (unless with millions of dollar HW investment)

 # how to run
 - tcp violation need root/admin access to midify/send/sniff crafted packet
-- we implement a prototype for proof-of-concept
+- we implement method1 : a prototype for proof-of-concept
 - its not ready for production yet but we plan to build stable and standalone version in near future